Inflammaging: Functional decline in autophagy and mitophagy

 Another contribution to inflammaging is a decline in effective autophagy and mitophagy capacity.
 This is an essential process for cellular housekeeping that prevents protein aggregation and accumulation of damaged mitochondria that produce large quantities of reactive oxygen species.
 A loss of effective autophagic processes leads to aggregation of damaged proteins.
 As inflammasome precision declines with age, these aggregates, normally degraded, can be recognizes as a pathogen and lead to an inflammatory response.
 This contributes to inflammaging and is also involved in many neurodegenerative diseases as well.

 Other factors

 Other possible factors that may lead to inflamm-aging include insufficient sleep, overnutrition, sensory overload, physical inactivity, altered gut microbiome, impaired intestinal epithelial barrier, and chronic stress occurring in any stage of the individual's life.
 Cytokines with inflammatory properties can also be secreted by fat tissue.

 Biomarkers of inflammaging

-TNF mediated cell survival and death pathway: TNF alpha binding to receptors induces apoptosis and necrosis through various signaling pathways.
+TNF mediated cell survival and death pathway: TNF binding to receptors induces apoptosis and necrosis through various signaling pathways.